 Motherboard is one of the most important components of a computer whether it is a Desktop PC or laptop.
 A motherboard is the main printed circuit board (PCB) that lays the foundation of any electronic device or computer.
-In a computer, the motherboard is the only component on which your processor, memory, hard drive, graphics card gets installed & connected, and communication between them is made possible.
-It is always better you about the model and details of the motherboard you have in your computer for the reasons mentioned below.
+In a computer, the motherboard is the only component on which your processor, memory, hard drive, and graphics card get installed & connected, and communication between them is made possible.
+It is always better for you to know about the model and details of the motherboard you have in your computer for the reasons mentioned below.

 Why you should know about your Motherboard?